 Understating the Healthcare system in Argentina

-When coming to study abroad in a foreign country for a long period of time there’s always the question about the health care.
+When traveling to a country like Argentina for a long period of time (90+ days) there’s always the question about health care.
 What if something happens?
 We want to know that we won’t be paying off medical bills for the rest of our lives.

 The good news about coming to Argentina is that about 50% of Argentinians use free public healthcare… *But I’m not an Argentinian* you may be thinking.
-However, the health care is free for EVERYONE.
+However, health care is free for EVERYONE.
 Yes, that includes you.
 The only thing you pay for is your medication, should you need it.
+This includes any Covid19 treatment.

 So the healthcare system in Argentina is divided into 3 sectors: